Skip to Content

 Configuring persistence storage

-To ensure your records truly persist across server restarts, configure a file-based database in your server options:
+To ensure your records truly persist across server restarts, configure a database in your server options.
+Mesh supports both SQLite and PostgreSQL adapters:

 Relationship with Redis storage